nylas/nylas-mail/ROADMAP.md

   + [x] Implement delta stream handling in the C++ codebase

 #### Deployment
-- [x] Create a new AWS account for Merani project
+- [x] Create a new AWS account for Mailspring project
 - [x] Create a Stripe account
-- [x] Register Merani domain(s)
+- [x] Register Mailspring domain(s)
 - [x] Setup Sentry for client error reporting
 - [x] Setup Sentry for server error reporting
-- [x] Obtain Mac Developer Certificate for Merani
+- [x] Obtain Mac Developer Certificate for Mailspring
-- [ ] Obtain Windows Verisign Certificate for Merani
+- [ ] Obtain Windows Verisign Certificate for Mailspring
 - [x] Setup Amazon VPC with public/private subnets, strong security group rules
 - [x] Setup fast, reproducible deployments w/ Docker containers
-- [x] Deploy new identity API to id.getmerani.com
+- [x] Deploy new identity API to id.getmailspring.com
-- [ ] Deploy new accounts API to accounts.getmerani.com
+- [ ] Deploy new accounts API to accounts.getmailspring.com
 - [ ] Deploy cloud workers to a secured AWS VPC *Blocked: Waiting for Nylas to open-source the rest of the code.*

 #### General
-- [ ] Create a new logo / icon for Merani
+- [ ] Create a new logo / icon for Mailspring
 - [x] Bump Electron to 1.7.6
 - [x] Bump React to 15.x
 - [x] Remove "heavy" Node modules no longer needed in 2017 and contribute to slow launch time: